minato500/linux_privilege_escalation/content/linux_privilege_escalation.md

 ## KERNEL EXPLOIT

-I.Command:
+Kernal exploit abuses a vulnerability in the Linux kernel itself to escalate privileges usually from normal user to root

-id,uname are used gather the information about the systems and user, check the versions of the kernel,os in exploitdb like there exit any vulnerabilities like dirty cow.
+id - used to check the privilege of the user uname - used gather the information about the systems

+check the versions of the kernel,os in exploitdb like there exit any vulnerabilities like dirty cow and use that exploit to gain high privilege access

+note : Kernel exploits can crash the systems so makes sure to avoid if the attack is happening for company or your system security checkup

 ## WEAK PASSWORD AND FILE PERMISSIONS